 Tax abatements to firms with broad-based employee ownership in economic development zones or social improvement projects.

-Apart from the tax and expenditure policies, low-cost policies to spread information, break down institutional barriers, or protect workers include:
+Apart from tax and expenditure policies, low-cost policies to spread information, create a supportive infrastructure, or protect workers include:

 Establishing high-level national or international commissions or institutions to assess evidence and policies, and draw attention and expertise to employee ownership and related plans, as the EU has done .